Frequently Asked Questions

 The revolutionary work of changing government has been done by persons who were considered slaves during the civil rights struggle and by suffragists who sought the right to vote as persons.
 Work to end child labor and to create an 8-hour day for workers also followed patterns of resistance used by civil rights workers.

 Do I have to be a historian or lawyer to do this work?

 Government should not be “for a special class of men,” but should include every person and be open and accessible to everyone.
 This work is not complicated or impossible and it is also nothing new, it is only something forgotten.
 Ohio territories were filled with citizen involvement in politics and law making.
 Real people with common sense ideas built this state and it is that same kind of person engaged in conversations about how to remedy the current lack of authority we now experience at the hand of a much, maligned system.
 If we agree that government of right originates in the people and operates by consent; and that we have the inalienable right to change government; then we are the right ones to begin this work.

 What obstacles should we expect?

+State-chartered corporations who are currently licensed to operate in the state will speak against this work because they benefit from the way the corporate structure is currently operating.
 Anyone who benefits from the way the structure, will likely resist changes that might threaten the state’s power structure.
 Media will probably not be in favor of the changes we suggest, and may frame the work in a negative light much in the same way political campaigns are run.

 To remain strong despite the obstacles that arise, we’ll need to stay focused on the larger picture of state-level changes that reflect the expansion of civil and political rights for everyone in Ohio.
 As with past movements, when the people work together, change can be achieved.